otohime-site/web/README.md

 Register and set:

-- Facebook Login
-- Firebase Auth connecting with Facebook
+- Firebase Auth connecting with Google

 Make sure the server is up with `docker-compose` and `.env` set correctly.
 In order to import the score correctly, please check documents of the server.